bibhask/gut_nek/README.md

 This repository contains the mesh-generation scripts and Nek5000 files used for the flow and passive-scalar simulations reported by Kumar and Mukherjee.

-The repository is organized into three main components:
+The repository contains three main components:

 1. **Mesh-generation files**
 2. **Flow-simulation files**
 3. **Passive-scalar simulation files**

-The model parameters controlling the Reynolds number, scalar diffusivities, reaction rates, and nutrient absorption can be changed directly in the corresponding Nek5000 `.rea` files, as described below.
+The main nondimensional parameters, including the Reynolds number, Péclet numbers, Damköhler numbers, and nutrient-absorption coefficient, can be varied directly through the Nek5000 `.rea` files as described below.

 ---

-# 1. Mesh Generation
+## 1. Mesh Generation

 The Python script generates a Gmsh geometry file with the `.geo` extension.